 Yes, it’s a headband.
 You may think it doesn’t add anything in your stylometer, but trust me this is not your regular headband.
-It has super powers.
+It has superpowers.
 Nooo… I was just kidding!
-The power is truly in you to come up with new and inventive ways to use it since it has extra fabric that allows you to do a fun side swept or an updo, both of wich I love.
-Check out the video bellow.
+The power is truly in you to come up with new and inventive ways to use it since it has extra fabric that allows you to do a fun side-swept or an updo, both of which I love.
+Check out the video below.

 #6| Twisted Side Ponytail by Naptural85

 This style is very easy to accomplish and I’m sure you’ll score an A+ on it.
 Do a simple front side twist, roll the opposite hair part, hold everything on the side showing your ponytail and there you have it!
 It won’t take you more than 5 minutes.
 Say what?!
 Don’t know how to twist?
 No need to fret, just roll it in like a sausage, but leave it a bit chunkier on the bigger hair part for dimension.
 Easy-peasy, right?

 As you can see Mahogany Curls is one of my favourite vloggers, but that’s not the reason she’s here again.
 She’s here because she is doing a hairstyle I used to live in when I was transitioning and I think it looks pretty good on us.
 Braids are a protective style you’re probably doing already, but they can become a little boring or uninteresting after a while, so why not pin them down and create this beautiful updo?

 With this last hairstyle, I confess I did a little cheating.
 You’re probably already guessing, but yes, there is a bun somewhere underneath the headwrap.
 In my defence, I’m not really cheating if you can’t see the bun… right?!?
 Either way, you can’t be serious and say this style is not killing it.
 I HAD to include it here.
 I’m a sucker for hats, beanies, headwraps/scarfs… and you have to agree with me this looks sooo good.